 Below is a more comprehensive list of the DSM-5’s criteria for delusional disorder—the details clinicians will assess before making a diagnosis.

 Diagnostic Criteria for Delusional Disorder DSM-5 297.1 (F22)

 While the essential feature of this disorder is simply the existence of one or more delusions that occur for at least 1 month, the following DSM-5 specifications are all used to make a correct diagnosis of delusional disorder:

 - The individual has one or more delusions that persist for at least a month or more.

-- Aside from the delusion(s) direct effects, functioning is not obviously impaired, and behavior is not noticeably strange.
+- Aside from the delusions’ direct effects, the individual’s functioning is not obviously impaired, and their behavior is not noticeably strange.

 - Any manic or major depressive episodes have been brief, compared to the length of the delusional period.

 Alongside schizophrenic symptoms, providers will also determine if the disturbances cannot be attributed to the physiological effects of a substance, another medical condition, or another mental disorder.

 How Can You Tell If Someone Is Delusional?